Updated July 14, 2025.

 Whether it is said or not, traditional retailers' employees often try to gauge whether someone is just kicking tires or ready to buy.
 And that goes beyond those who are paid on commission.
 It is thought that someone who comes in and asks for something will be a quicker or easier sale than someone who just wants to look.

 But the money is in the looking.
-I recently heard from one of our SalesRX users that one of his employees had made a sale with 72 add-on items in addition to the one item the guy had said was all he wanted.
+I recently heard from one of our SalesRX users that one of his employees had made a sale with 72 add-on items in addition to the one item the customer had initially specified as all he wanted.

 These are industry-wide problems, but what is actually happening with you and your store?